-We all assume that in order to look fabulous and have the wardrobe of our dreams we need to be overflowing with money or have a big monthly budget dedicated to shopping.
-Of course, those things can be of help if you want to have a big and expensive wardrobe, but don't be fooled into thinking that this means it will automatically make you look chic and fashionable.
+We all assume that in order to look fabulous and have the wardrobe of our dreams we need to be overflowing with money.
+Or at least have a big monthly budget dedicated to shopping.
+Those things can be of help if you want to have a big and expensive wardrobe for sure.
+But don't be fooled into thinking that this means it will automatically make you look chic and fashionable.
 On the contrary, the more crowded your wardrobe is, you are more likely to be lost in the sea of garments and be overwhelmed and sometimes even wear the same 'safe' outfits over and over again.

 Here are some tips on how to build the perfect wardrobe with any budget:

-There is no same dream wardrobe for everyone.
+A dream wardrobe is different for everyone.
 Each one of us has a unique view of what we want to wear, how we want to look and how we want to be seen by others.
 You have to visualize these images clearly in your mind so you always know what you're looking for.
-This will help you buy only thing that you really want, things that will compliment the rest of your wardrobe and you will avoid marketing traps by being more decisive and firm with your choices.
+This will help you buy only things that you really want and that will compliment the rest of your wardrobe.
+You will also avoid marketing traps by being more decisive and firm with your choices.

-When you have in mind what exactly you want to buy, there is no fear of over spending, filling your wardrobe with bunch of cheap,useless items or wasting time 'browsing'.
+When you have in mind exact garments you want to buy, there is no fear of over spending, filling your wardrobe with bunch of cheap, useless items or wasting time 'browsing'.
 You can spend more time on finding good deals and discounts for your dream items rather than searching through endless sales looking for anything to buy.

 Try using this rule: If you see an item and you think:" It's nice,on sale and I think I like it" - step away from the item 🙂 This only means that it's not something you really see yourself in but rather you like what you get for that price.
 On the other hand, if you see a garment and you think: "Wow, I would look fabulous in that,it's gorgeous!"- then buy it if you can afford it.
 If not try finding a better deal or a very similar, more affordable item.
 Anything in life that creates spark in your heart is worth having so surround yourself only with those things that make you happy.